Free shipping on online orders of $99+

 3. The victim had an AED shockable rhythm—either ventricular fibrillation or pulseless ventricular tachycardia.

 Under these ideal circumstances, researchers found that SCA victims had a survival rate of 66% with bystander AED use and 43% without.
 More specifically, victims who received a shock from a publicly available automatic external defibrillator had 2.62 times higher chance of surviving to hospital discharge and 2.73 times of functioning well after discharge compared to victims who only received a shock after emergency medical services arrived.
-The researchers concluded that “assisting cardiac arrest victims before emergency responders can get to the scene” is the most critical factor in survival rates.
+The researchers concluded that “assisting cardiac arrest victims before emergency responders can get to the scene” is the most critical factor in better survival rates.

-Time to Defibrillation and Survival Rates
+Time Until Defibrillation and Survival Rates

 The first two studies examined cardiac arrest survival rates with respect to public access defibrillation before the arrival of emergency responders.
 However, other studies shed more light on the precise difference in response time when non-medical rescuers are given access to AEDs.